MRC-Epid-it24/intake24/docs/api/index.md

 Personal access tokens are long-lived JWT tokens, which can be used to authenticate requests.
 Personal access tokens are bound to specific user.
 Personal access tokens can be managed in [admin tool](/admin/user/personal-access-tokens).

 ::: tip
 Personal access tokens are long lived and should be treated as sensitive data.
-They has to be stored securely and should never be exposed to public (e.g. embedded into frontend code
+They has to be stored securely and should never be exposed to public (e.g. embedded into frontend code).
 :::